Syntax3rror404/LIFVR-Docs/character.md

 };
 ```

-You can access them in the character by dragging in the LuminaVRMovementComponent reference and using the function `LuminaVRMovementComponent->GetMovementState()`.
+You can access them in the character by dragging in the LuminaVRMovementComponent reference and using the function `LuminaVRMovementComponent->GetCurrentMovementState()`.

 <img src="./images/MovementState.png" style="width: 50%;">